How do I make an appointment?

 Our Open Bore MRI can handle individuals weighing up to 550 pounds (249 Kg).

-Whether or not you can undergo a scan with an implantable infusion pump will depend on the model.
-There are MRI-compatible infusion pumps available.
-To determine if your device is suitable for an MRI scan, we will need to know the specific model before proceeding.
+Whether you can undergo a scan with an implantable infusion pump or not will depend on the model of the pump.
+We need to know the specific model before proceeding.

 Is it safe to undergo a scan if I have a pacemaker?